Artificial disc replacement

 - Limited stress transference to other spinal segments

 - The treatment of neck or back pain and radiculopathy

 At Laser Spine Institute, we combine the benefits of artificial disc replacement with our minimally invasive stabilization procedures.
-When our surgeons access the spine through a small, muscle-sparing incision and remove a damaged disc, we insert an artificial disc into the empty disc space to stabilize the spine.
-With our procedures, patients experience a safer and effective approach to spinal fusion than with traditional open back fusion.
+When our surgeons access the spine through a small incision, that is muscle sparing, and remove a damaged disc, we insert an artificial disc into the empty disc space to stabilize the spine.
+With our procedures, patients experience a clinically appropriated alternative to traditional spine fusion.^

 For more information about our minimally invasive stabilization surgery and how an artificial disc replacement can help you find pain relief, please reach out to Laser Spine Institute today.
 We have helped thousands of patients find lasting relief from their chronic neck or back pain since 2005 and we look forward to helping you on your road to recovery.
 Through a free MRI review,* our team can determine if you are a potential candidate for our outpatient minimally invasive procedures.